CEOP (Child Exploitation & Online Protection)

 “We believe in empowering parents, carers and trusted adults with the information they need to hold informed and age-appropriate conversations about online safety with their child…” National Online Safety, 2019.

-With the new lockdown restrictions in place, it’s likely that kids (and adults!) will continue to spend more time online over the next few weeks.
+Kids will continue to spend more time online over the next few years.
 Whether it’s for school work, connecting with friends or playing games, Net Aware has everything you need to know to help keep them safe.

 The best way to help keep your children safe online during lockdown is to continue having conversations around online safety, regularly check phone and app settings together, and manage time online.